Volunteering at BYRA

 • Website Updates - We want our website to be the one source of truth for all BYRA-related information.
 Leah Singer is chipping away at this but would welcome any experienced webmasters to add to, refine, and improve the presentation.

-• Event Management - organising regattas on top of normal sailing activities is a huge undertaking for the committee.
+• Event Management - organising regattas alongside normal sailing activities is a huge undertaking for the committee.
 Please let us know if you are willing to lead one or more of our Event workstreams!

-• Health & Safety - We have established a health & safety system, but we want to improve it continually.
-If you have knowledge in this space please get in touch.
+• Health & Safety - We have established a health & safety system, but we want to continually improve it.
+If you have knowledge in this space, please get in touch.

-• Sponsorship Liasion - bringing on board new sponsors through the clear articulation of BYRA's value propositions is an area of revenue that is not currently well explored.
-If you have strong communication skills, are passionate about BYRA's potential to return community value, and want to make a massive and demonstrable contribution to BYRA, we absolutely want to hear from you.
+• Sponsorship Liaison - bringing on board new sponsors through the clear articulation of BYRA's value propositions is an area of revenue that is not currently well explored.
+If you have strong communication skills, are passionate about BYRA's potential to deliver community value, and want to make a massive, demonstrable contribution to BYRA, we absolutely want to hear from you.

 Event Roles